Ohio State experts offer a comprehensive care program for women's urologic conditions.

 Pelvic Medicine and Reconstructive Surgery is a subspecialty of Urology that focuses on the surgical and non-surgical treatment of pelvic floor disorders.

-Andrew Hundley, MD, and Brook McFadden, MD, also provide expert care for women.
+Andrew Hundley, MD, and Brook McFadden, MD, provide expert care for women.
 Dr. Hundley directs the Division of Female Pelvic Medicine and Reconstructive Surgery in the Department of Obstetrics and Gynecology.
 Both Dr. Hundley and Dr. McFadden specialize in female urinary and fecal incontinence; voiding dysfunction including frequency, urgency, pain and urinary retention, hematuria; medical and surgical management of pelvic organ prolapse; repair of complex genitourinary defects, such as urethral diverticuli and fistulas; and birthing-related injuries.